-Simply having homeowners insurance won’t be adequate for your new rental property.
+Simply having a homeowner’s insurance policy won’t be adequate for your new rental property.
 Letting other people live on your property means you’re partially liable for their safety.
-For example, if a tree were to fall on the home and your tenant got hurt, you would have to pay for their injuries.
+For example, if a tree were to fall on the home and your tenants got hurt, you would have to pay for their injuries.
 Or, if they were to slip and fall outside the property and blame it on your negligence and turn things into a legal headache, you would have no financial help with regular homeowners insurance.

 Repairs and Upgrades

 Look at other rental properties in the area to make sure your house lives up to the competition.
-If they have more updated appliances, or have better amenities, it might be in your best interest to make some changes.
-A new coat of paint can make a big difference in making a property look new.
+If they have more updated appliances or better amenities, it might be in your best interest to make some changes.
+Property maintenance and repairs can also be necessary, A new coat of paint, for instance, can make a big difference in making a property look new.
 Curb appeal also makes a big first impression, so investing in some landscaping could be a smart decision.

 Find a Tenant

-Now that you’ve prepared your property, it’s time to start looking for a tenant!
-List your property on sites such as Zillow, Craigslist, or your city’s Facebook page and get ready to start combing through applications.
-Look for automatic disqualifiers such as a gross monthly income lower than three times the amount of rent or no steady job of at least a year.
-No matter how nice people may seem when you first meet them, always be sure to run a professional background and credit check.
+Now that you’ve prepared your property, it’s time to start looking for tenants!
+List your property on sites such as Zillow, Craigslist, or your city’s Facebook page, and get ready to start combing through applications.
+Look for automatic disqualifiers in prospective tenants such as a gross monthly income lower than three times the amount of rent or no steady job of at least a year.
+No matter how nice the potential tenant may seem when you first meet them, always be sure to run a professional background and credit check.
 Be patient, as taking the time to find a good tenant will save you a lot of time and money in the long run.